bluenviron/mediamtx/README.md

 curl http://127.0.0.1:9997/v2/paths/list
 ```

-Full documentation of the API is available on the [dedicated site](https://bluenviron.github.io/mediamtx/).
+Full documentation of the Control API is available on the [dedicated site](https://bluenviron.github.io/mediamtx/).

 ### Metrics